tezos-checker/checker/glossary.md

 ## Liquidation queue

 A dequeue implemented as a balanced binary tree representing an ordered list of [liquidation slices](#liquidation-slice).
-Orders at the front of the queue are periodically batched into a [liquidation lot](#liquidation-lot)
+Slices at the front of the queue are periodically batched into a [liquidation lot](#liquidation-lot)

 ## Imbalance